Time-multiplexed layer reuse for physical neural networks: Results

-\section{Time-multiplexing of Neural Networks}
+\subsection{Time-multiplexing of neural networks}

-Consider a standard multi-layer perceptron with $N$ neurons forming the hidden states $h_l \in \mathbb{R}^N$ for the layers $l \in \{0, \dots, L\}$ where $l=0$ corresponds to the input state.
-The core mathematical operation of the forward pass using the nonlinear activation function $f$ is typically formulated as
+Consider a multi-layer perceptron with $N$ neurons forming the hidden states $h_l \in \mathbb{R}^N$ for the layers $l \in \{0, \dots, L\}$ where $l=0$ corresponds to the input state.
+The forward pass for calculating states $h_l$ and final output $y$ via the nonlinear activation function $f$ is typically formulated as